pyembed/pyembed-markdown/README.rst

     md = markdown.Markdown(extensions=[REmbedExtension()])

-You can then embed content by entering a link with the special text `embed`, like this:
+You can then embed content by entering a link with the special text `!embed`, like this:

 ::